 Department and Program Curriculum Review

-The principal reference on the curriculum is the Curriculum Statement, a copy of which is enclosed for your use during the departmental or program review.
+The principal reference on the curriculum is the Curriculum Statement.
 This statement derives from the Curriculum Plan originally passed by the faculty on May 10, 1976.
-Parts of this document were amended by the faculty during 1990-91.
+Parts of this document were amended by the faculty during the 1990-1991 and 1999-2000.
+A revised version was adopted on May 7, 2001, and the dates of subsequent revisions are noted at the start of the document.

 Each department, school, or program should design and conduct its review in the manner it regards as most appropriate.
 Any existing materials on the current curriculum may be used as resources.
 Upon completion of the review, the department chair should forward to the Curriculum Committee a report containing the following.